 “Care center it is,” Sean pushed through the front door.
 “You riding with me?”

 “Sure,” Paige agreed as she slid into the passenger’s seat.

 Pearl Ledbetter was a no-nonsense kind of woman.
 Her mind was sharp as a tack, it was her body that was deteriorating.
 She’d heard about the money and was expecting the police to come calling.

 “I’ve been thinking,” she told them.
 “Preacher Wilson told me what little he knew.
 Said the men believe the money is old.
 Someone must have stashed it there without me knowing about it.
 I mean, if I’d been aware... well, even I couldn’t resist testing a little out.
 Would have beat eating peanut butter and jelly for two months straight,” she smiled.

 “I’m with you on that,” Paige agreed.
 “We’ve determined the money was stolen in the early eighties out of Kentucky.
 Do you recall having a visitor sometime after May in eighty-two?”

 “Eighty-two?”
 Pearl was clearly trying to remember the time.
 “Can you call in that nice nurse?
 Tell her to check my charts and see what year I broke my left leg.”

 “How did you break your leg, Pearl?”
 Paige asked.

 Sean stepped back in the room.
 “You broke your left tibia in late June 1982.”
-He exchanged a look with Paige before settling back into this chair.
+He exchanged a look with Paige before settling back into the chair.